exoplatform/exo-documentation/docs/Manage-Space.rst

 **General**

-By clicking on the edit icon in front of the General label, uyou can change space's information like:
+By clicking on the edit icon in front of the General label, you can change space's information like:

 - Space avatar (See :ref:`Uploading your avatar <Change-your-avatar>` for more details.)